hayley williams: “everything's gonna be everything” | read | i-D

 There's a thread of pessimism on After Laughter that you both embrace and reject as the album goes on.
 As a whole, where do you think it lands?

-When you realized the music was moving in this direction, did you worry that it wouldn't be appropriate to accompany it with such dark lyrics?
+When you realised the music was moving in this direction, did you worry that it wouldn't be appropriate to accompany it with such dark lyrics?

 Photography Lindsey Byrnes